 - Enrich – Get a free financial wellness checkup by enrolling in Enrich.
 Once enrolled, do a search on some of your financial questions to find resources that fit your needs.

-- Pause, don’t panic – There are many concerning stories about COVID-19 and the state of the economy.
-Pay attention to what’s happening around you and consider carefully before making significant decisions.
+- Pause, don’t panic – Pay attention to what’s happening around you and consider carefully before making significant decisions.
 This may be a good time to seek the advice of a trusted advisor at your credit union and to get each and every family member involved in your family’s financial health.
 If you are having trouble paying bills or staying on top of debt, reach out for help by calling your financial institution and utilities or credit card companies.

 It will take the collective efforts of everyone in our community to help reduce the overall impact of this crisis, and to allow for families to recover once the crises has passed.
 Alleviate the financial pressure within your household by working to share the responsibility for paying the bills or deciding which expenses to reduce.
 Designate financial chores, such as having small children count out the penny jar and having older children sit alongside you to read through the utility bills.
 Take 20 minutes to ask each family member how they could contribute to the family next week.
 Write down everyone’s commitments and pop it up on the fridge or door.
 Getting everyone involved may reduce stress and create a feeling of we’re in this together.

 At OnPoint, we’re committed to working with those impacted by this national emergency.
-Please reach out to us if you’re experiencing, or expect to experience a hardship due to this crisis.
+Please reach out to us if you’re experiencing, or expect to experience hardship due to this crisis.
 We’re in this together.